Tips for Auditioning for “Legally Blonde: The Musical”: Pink, Sparkle, and Heart

 by Chris Peterson

-Fourth, do not overthink the song choice.
+Fourth, don’t stress yourself out over song choice.
 It does not have to be from the show.
-Elle does not need to sing “So Much Better” in the audition.
-She just needs to sing something that proves she can handle personality and power.
-Emmett needs warmth more than vocal fireworks.
-Paulette needs brass and timing.
-Warner needs charm with a touch of arrogance.
-Pick a piece that shows you can live in the world of the role, not just hit the notes.
+Elle does not need to sing “So Much Better.”
+She needs to sing something that shows personality and confidence.
+Emmett needs heart more than vocal gymnastics.
+Paulette needs timing and warmth.
+Warner needs charm with just enough ego to make us roll our eyes.
+Pick something that lives in the same neighborhood emotionally.
+Hitting notes is great, but living inside the song matters more.

-Auditioning for Legally Blonde means embracing its contradictions.
-It is a musical that winks at itself while also asking us to care deeply about Elle’s journey.
-If you can sparkle, laugh at yourself, and then ground it all in truth, you will leave the room stronger than you entered.
-That is what Elle would do.
-And if we have learned anything from Elle Woods, it is that confidence, optimism, and a refusal to apologize for who you are can take you further than anyone expects.
+Legally Blonde knows exactly what it is.
+It winks at itself while still asking us to care deeply about Elle’s journey.
+If you can walk into that room, sparkle a little, laugh at yourself, and ground it all in truth, you’ll leave stronger than you entered.
+And really, that’s what Elle would do.

 Next